Who can qualify for a South African Relatives visa?

 The application for a South African relatives visa has many potential pitfalls.
 It is of utmost importance to initially include all relevant documentation on the visa application to avoid delays in the adjudication period.

-Fortunately, you will have the peace of mind that your case is in the competent and experienced hands of our SA Immigration team.
+Fortunately, you will have the peace of mind that your case is in the experienced hands of our SA Immigration team.
 Please do hesitate to contact our SA Immigration team for further advice, a consultation, or to proceed with your application.
 You are also welcome to fill out our free online assessment form.